Health and Life Sciences

-The Norwegian healthcare sector spans a wide range of technologies and expertise, from drug discovery, diagnostics to medical devices and health related ICT.
-Norway has a well-organised and technologically advanced society with an educated population.
-Our system is based on a high level of trust, resulting in high quality health data.
+The Norwegian healthcare sector spans a wide range of technologies and expertise, from drug discovery, remote and digital care, diagnostics to medical devices and health related ICT.
+The Norwegian healthcare system is based on a high level of trust, resulting in reliable, high quality health data.

 Leading expertise in oncology and CNS

 Norway has a long-standing tradition in scientific discovery and treatment of cancer.
 The Norwegian Radium Hospital, now part of Oslo University Hospital, is renowned for excellence in clinical practice as well as innovation.
-Over the years, close to 40 SME’s have emerged from ground breaking science at this international research center.
-The intimate integration of explorative, clinical and commercial research forms the core of Oslo Cancer Cluster, a Norwegian Center of Expertise.
+Research at the Radium Hospital has lead to the establishment of approximately 40 SMEs in recent years.
+The integration of explorative, clinical, and commercial research forms the core of Oslo Cancer Cluster, a Norwegian Centre of Expertise.

-Neuroscience is becoming increasingly important with neurodegenerative diseases being one of the big challenges of modern society.
-The Norwegian scientific traditions in this area dates back to Fridtjof Nansen’s pivotal work around 1880 on the cellular nature of neurons.
-This has subsequently led to very strong scientific communities particularly in Oslo and Trondheim, with CMBN, The Kavli Centre of Systems Neuroscience and The Centre of Biology of Memory being the most prominent examples.
+There are also leading scientific communities in neuroscience, particularly in Oslo and Trondheim, with CMBN, The Kavli Centre of Systems Neuroscience and The Centre of Biology of Memory being the most prominent examples.

 Medical imaging pioneers

-With relevance for both cancer and CNS related pathology, Norway as an internationally leading tradition within in vivo imaging, both for diagnosis and image-guided intervention.
+Norway has an internationally leading tradition within in vivo imaging, both for diagnosis and image-guided intervention.
 Nycomed pioneered modern contrast agents in the 1980s and Vingmed Ultrasound is an international leader on high resolution cardiovascular imaging, both now being part of GE Healthcare.

 Front-line research within ultrasound and MRI are also carried out at the industry-sponsored academic center in Trondheim and the integration of image technologies in clinical practice is being explored at The Intervention Centre at Oslo University Hospital as well as by the “Operating Rooms of the Future” project at St.Olav’s University Hospital in Trondheim, both open to international collaboration.

 Norway is especially known for groundbreaking research within the oncology field, and the clinical trial unit at the Radium hospital and Haukeland University Hospital has extensive experience with conducting advanced clinical trials.
-An experienced network specializing in pediatric clinical trials offer facilities and services that improve pediatric clinical trial opportunities in Norway.
-Unique health registries and biobanks coupled with the personal identification number is a country specific advantage for biomedical research and real world evidence collection.
+Norway is also home to an experienced network specializing in pediatric clinical trials.